 (Sewell, NJ)—The Gloucester County Mega Vaccination Site reached it’s 250,000 vaccinations milestone on Thursday, April 1, 2021.

 “Our site has been averaging close to 6,000 vaccinations a day,” said Director Robert M. Damminger.
-“We are serving our county and country with pride.
+“We are serving our country and country with pride.
 We reached our 100,000-vaccination milestone on Sunday, February 28, and a little over a month later, we’re at a quarter of a million that is not an easy feat, but we are up for any challenge.”

 “Every vaccination we do brings us one step closer to normalcy.
 I am extremely proud of the work that continues to be put in at the Gloucester County Mega Site.
 The site will only keep improving and will continue to be the best place to get your COVID-19 vaccination in the State of New Jersey,” said Senate President Steve Sweeney.